 What is my approach

-We then spend time looking at the results and designing a strength based exercise intervention under medical supervision.
+On your second appointment, we then spend time looking at the results and designing a health, lifestyle and exercise intervention under medical supervision.

 We of course take into account risk factors and your lifestyle needs, but we both understand it takes support from me and my team, but also you and your family and friends to make health choices and change lifestyle.